gabriell74/gabriell74/README.md

 # Hi, I'm Gabriel

 Software Engineering student interested in backend development and system design.
-I enjoy understanding how software systems are designed and building applications with solid foundations.
+Enjoys understanding how software systems are designed and building applications with solid foundations.

 Currently learning and working with:
 - PHP / Laravel